Skelly0/Publicia/documentation/Publicia Documentation.md

 Unique capability to work with Google Docs:

 - Track Google Docs with custom names.
+These are linked internally to a unique document UUID within Publicia.
 - Automatically refresh content on a schedule.
 - **Efficient Change Detection**: Uses content hashing to compare the current document content with the stored version, only processing and re-indexing if actual changes are detected.
 - **Automatic Tracking Channel**: Designate a specific channel (`/set_doc_channel`) where any Google Doc links posted will be automatically added to the bot's tracked documents.
 The bot will react to indicate success (✅), partial success (⚠️), or failure (❌).
 - Extract content from Google Doc links in messages
 - Create citations linking back to source documents
 - Automatically decodes HTML entities (like `&`) found in Google Doc titles for cleaner display.
-- Support renaming and removing tracked documents
+- Support renaming and removing tracked documents (which updates the link to the internal UUID).

 ### AI Model Selection